 SUMMARY.
-Taking into consideration that although the University has a documentary base regulating QA processes, the steps which are currently being taken towards formation of internal quality assurance system are not coordinated, the QA system is still at the stage of formation, the invested PDCA cycle of quality management is not sufficiently applied in processes, the internal and external stakeholders are passively involved in QA processes, and the professional competences of the staff involved in QA processes aren't sufficiently paid attention to, the expert panel finds that GSU doesn't meet the requirements of the Criterion 10.
+Taking into consideration that although the University has a documentary base regulating QA processes, the steps which are currently being taken towards formation of internal quality assurance system are not coordinated, the QA system is still at the stage of formation, the invested PDCA cycle of quality management is not sufficiently applied in processes, the internal and external stakeholders are passively involved in QA processes, and the professional competences of the staff involved in QA processes aren't sufficiently paid attention to, the expert panel concludes that GSU doesn't meet the requirements of the Criterion 10.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 10 as unsatisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 10 is unsatisfactory.